Being-X/Final-Project-Template/data/README.md

-# Data Description: IMDB popular movies data
+# Data Description: How to Make the Perfect Patreon.

 We use the `patreon2.csv` dataset available at
 <https://www.kaggle.com/thomaskonstantin/top-1000-patreons>